vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 * Enveloped – the signature is an element enveloped in the XML document and
 * Enveloping – the signature is an element which envelops the signed element.

 The interface has a property `SignatureLocation` which specifies the type of the signature.
-Since the only supported XML algorithms by the standards is SHA/RSA, there is only one signer class - `RsaXmlSigner` (see below).
+Since the only supported XML algorithms by the standards are SHA/RSA, there is only one signer class - `RsaXmlSigner` (see below).

 The `bool` property `IncludeKeyInfo` specifies whether the signature should include the optional information about the signing key.
 Some consider including this information prone to man-in-the-middle attacks.